History of Snoqualmie Pass in Timeline

 In 1927, the road over Snoqualmie Pass became U.S. Route 10.

-In 1931, the road over Snoqualmie Pass began to be plowed and kept open during winter.
+In 1931, U.S. Route 10 began to be plowed and kept open during winter.

-On January 21, 1934, the Seattle Parks Department opened the Seattle Ski Park at Snoqualmie Pass.
-It was the first municipally owned ski facility in the United States.
+On January 21, 1934, the Seattle Parks Department opened the Seattle Ski Park at Snoqualmie Pass, which was the first municipally owned ski facility in the United States.

-In 1940, the city government closed the Seattle Ski Park ski hill.
+In 1940, the city government closed the Seattle Ski Park at Snoqualmie Pass.

-On June 24, 1946, seven players on the Spokane Indians minor league baseball team, and their manager, were killed when their bus veered through a guard rail on the Snoqualmie Pass Highway and plunged down a 500-foot embankment and into a ravine.
+On June 24, 1946, seven players on the Spokane Indians minor league baseball team and their manager, were killed in a bus accident on the Snoqualmie Pass Highway.

-In 1950, a snow shed was constructed on Snoqualmie Pass when the road was known as US 10.
-The snow shed covered the westbound lanes.
+In 1950, a snow shed was constructed to cover the westbound lanes of US 10.

 1969: Interstate 90 Construction Begins